KiryuuinNFB/Kafkarchive/README.md

-Kafkarchive is a website that contains user upload Honkai: Star Rail character builds and a build calculator.
+Kafkarchive is a website that contains user uploaded Honkai: Star Rail character builds and a build calculator.

 It's literally a school project what do you expect.